j2s/phppgadmin/README.md

 phppgadmin for php7

 In this fork I have only changed so that it is no errors in PHP 7.<br>
-It should now work alright with PHP 7.
+It should now work alright with PHP7.